Tuesday, May 30, 2017 | 4:00 to 5:00 p.m. EST

-Welcome to Export Development Canada’s (EDC) Annual Public Forum, a new platform EDC will be using to engage stakeholders and the general public.
+Welcome to Export Development Canada’s (EDC) Annual Public Forum, a new platform EDC is using to engage stakeholders and the general public.
 The forum is an opportunity to learn more about EDC and ask questions about our policies, business model, corporate priorities, and guiding principles.

 “As Chair, I would like to thank my colleagues on the Board for their commitment and guidance to help ensure EDC’s strong corporate governance in 2016.
 More specifically, their support of EDC’s transformation in enterprise risk management (ERM) will help ensure that the risks we take in pursuit of our business objectives are effectively managed and governed.”